dont-you/dereferencer/README.md

 }
 ```

-Also we have the document common.json and addres.json
+Also, we have the document common.json and addres.json

 **common.json:**
 ```json